 In 1977, the US and Canada signed a treaty that ‘any dispute between the Parties regarding the

 interpretation, application or operation of this Agreement shall, so

 far as possible, be settled by negotiation between them.’
 It can be

-argued that Governor Whitmer’s 12 May 2021 deadline undermines any
+argued that Governor Whitmer’s 12th of May 2021 deadline undermines any

 room for negotiation between the two countries.

 ‘Enbridge’s historic failures and current non-compliance present too